lingui/js-lingui/website/docs/tutorials/setup-react.md

     If you use any preset, check first if it contains `macros` plugin.
 These presets already includes `macros` plugin: `react-scripts`
     :::

 3. Create `lingui.config.js` file with LinguiJS configuration in root of your project (next to `package.json`).
-Replace `src` with a directory name where you have source files:
+Replace `src` with the directory name where you have source files:

     ```js title="lingui.config.js"
     /** @type {import('@lingui/conf').LinguiConfig} */